Polygyny: Augmenting division of labor

-An analysis by James Fenske (2012) found that child mortality and ecologically-related economic shocks had a stronger association with rates of polygamy in Subsaharan Africa rather than female agricultural contributions (which are typically relatively small in the West African savanna and Sahel, where polygyny rates are higher), finding that polygyny rates decrease significantly in line with child mortality rates.
+An analysis by James Fenske (2012) found that child mortality and ecologically-related economic shocks had a stronger association with rates of polygamy in Sub-Saharan Africa rather than female agricultural contributions (which are typically relatively small in the West African savanna and Sahel, where polygyny rates are higher), finding that polygyny rates decrease significantly in line with child mortality rates.

 Desire for progeny

 Most research into the determinants of polygyny has focused on macro-level factors.
 Widespread polygyny is linked to the kinship groups that share descent from a common ancestor.
 Polygyny also served as "a dynamic principle of family survival, growth, security, continuity, and prestige", especially as a socially approved mechanism that increases the number of adult workers immediately and the eventual workforce of resident children.

-According to scientific studies, the human mating system is considered to be moderately polygynous, based both on surveys of world populations, and on characteristics of human reproductive physiology.
+According to scientific studies, the human mating system is considered to be moderately polygynandrous (multiple males and multiple females, all mate with each other), based both on surveys of world populations, and on characteristics of human reproductive physiology.